blackflux/slack-sdk/README.md

 Send request to slack endpoint `endpoint` with parameters `params`.

 E.g. `call("rtm.start", {}, true)` to obtain information about current user.
 Use cache if information was already obtained before.

+## Cache

+Cache operates by matching the exact outgoing request signature.

+Cached and non-cached requests operate separately.
+So making a non cached request does never alter the cache.